RiverTown Crossings: Grand opening

-RiverTown Crossings opened on November 3, 1999 just prior to the holiday season with five original anchors: Sears, Hudson's, Kohl's, Younkers and JCPenney with Barnes & Noble and Pottery Barn featured as junior anchors.
+RiverTown Crossings opened on November 3, 1999 just prior to the holiday season with five original anchors: Sears, Hudson's, Kohl's, Younkers and JCPenney with Barnes & Noble, Pottery Barn and Restoration Hardware featured as junior anchors.
 A 40-rider carousel was a central feature located at the center of the second floor, costing $1 for a two-minute ride.
 Surrounding the carousel was a food court with six restaurants operating during the opening and the seating capacity for 1,000 diners.
 South of the food court was a 20 screen Cinemark movie theater.
 Kahunaville, a tropical themed restaurant, was also located in the mall and one of the only restaurants being able to serve alcohol.

 In the morning, shoppers waited in lines up to about two hours prior to entering the mall, queuing outdoors in temperatures hovering near 35 F and a wind chill between 15 F and 25 F accompanied by some snow flurries.
 Local news station WZZM was present, interviewing visitors throughout the day.
 Tens of thousands of shoppers visited during the grand opening of RiverTown Crossings and in the subsequent week, over 200,000 shoppers were projected to visit RiverTown.
 Around 345,000 people visited the mall in its first five days, beating GGP's projections by large margins.
 At the time of RiverTown Crossings' opening in the holiday season of 1999, local malls were using promotions to attract shoppers in an effort to counteract growing competition from online retailers.

 The mall was one of the first developments in the area and following its construction, many other restaurants and stores opened around it.
 Now the area is well developed and a major shopping district for the West Side of Grand Rapids including the Holland Area.

 2000s

-2000

 By late 2000, the restaurant Tumbleweed, a Disney Store, the sporting goods store Galyan's and clothing retailer Old Navy opened, with Old Navy becoming another junior anchor and Galyan's becoming the mall's sixth anchor tenant.
 At its grand opening on October 6, 2000, Galyan's, with an area of 90000 sqft, hosted various sports celebrities and Olympians to sign autographs and featured a 45 ft tall rock climbing wall.
 A NASCAR Silicon Motor Speedway racing center was present at the mall shortly after its opening.
 In June 2000, Rivertown Crossings became the first mall in Michigan to promote online shopping and coupons for shoppers, using the Mallibu.com website.

-2001

 In 2001, Hudson's was renamed Marshall Field's.
 That year, NASCAR Silicon Motor Speedway Racing Center was closed after Silicon Entertainment, Inc., its creator, ceased operations.
-In August 2001, American Eagle Outfitters opened its 24th Michigan store in the mall.